Free ECM Resources

-If you would like to learn more about going paper-less, I have broken the book up into small sections that I will mail to you.
-All you need to do, is enter you name and email address below, and I will start sending you this content right away.
-Don’t worry you email is safe and you can stop it at any time.
+If you would like to learn more about going paperless, I have broken the book up into small sections that I will mail to you.
+All you need to do, send an email to [email protected] and request it.
+Don’t worry your email is safe and you can stop it at any time.

-Management is sometime leary of taking on a paperless initiative, sometime called digital transformation, because they are afraid it is too risky.
-One of the major reasons they feel that it would be risky, is that many people resist change.
+Management is sometimes leary of taking on a paperless initiative, often called digital transformation, because they are afraid it is too risky.
+One of the major reasons they feel that it would be too risky, is that many people resist change.
 And, they are afraid that their staff resistance will result in a failed attempt at digital transformation.
 Going paperless can be a big change for an organization.

 In meetings with prospects, I want leaders to know that resistance is real, and we need to understand it before we can overcome it.
 I tell them, “Your staff will probably feel or say something like this ‘I don’t mind change, you all can change, and it won’t bother me, as long as I can stay the same.’”
 But we know that for a paperless initiative to be successful needs the support and participation of the entire team.

 We have found in our 25 years of implementing paperless systems, that if we implement a paperless system that mimic’s how staff currently works with paper, there is less resistance.
 We make as few process changes as possible to the business processes.